 - Now that the grading systems are enabled, it is now time to select one of these as the choice for grading a specific course.
 To do this navigate to a specific course in LMS > My Courses > select a course > Settings > Grade Configuration > select a grading system from the drop-down)

-- Now that we have a grading system of choice, and grade categories are defined, it is now time to tag course module entities (such as assignment) to these categories.
+- Now that we have a grading system of choice, and grade categories are defined, it is now time to tag course module entities (such as assignments) to these categories.
 To do this navigate to Module tab of the specific course, Edit a specific module entity by clicking on the ellipsis icon > Edit.
-Now in the Basic Info tab select Grade Category as External (as created in previous step) and enter the maximum marks.
-This step is repeated for other entities, and categories (In this example, Assessment is tagged to Main category, Assignment is tagged to External and Session is tagged to Intenal)
+Now in the Basic Info tab select Grade Category as External (as created in the previous step) and enter the maximum marks.
+This step is repeated for other entities, and categories (In this example, Assessment is tagged to the Main category, Assignment is tagged to External, and Session is tagged to Internal)

 Course grade book of all batch members:

 From the gradebook view, you can also print the overall gradebook by clicking the Print button.
 A popup will display preview and print options, such as number of copies and printing orientation, etc.

 Learner grades must be recalculated when there is a change in marks in any of the course entities, this is done to display the correct and updated grades.
 This applies to both Self-Learning and Blended Learning courses.
 Grades can be recalculated from the Members tab by navigating to More Actions > Recalculate.
 Additionally, grades can also be recalculated when viewing a learner's grade-book (a Recalculate button appears, if a possible grade change is detected by the system).